 3. Demanding access to electronics

 One sign that you are insecure in marriage is if you demand access to your spouse’s electronic devices such as phone, tablet, or social media accounts.
 You may be paranoid, wondering if your mate has naughty apps or is carrying on inappropriate conversations in private messages, but you should not be policing them in the hopes that you’re saving your relationship by doing so.

 It seems a little scary at first but acknowledging that you cannot change your partner’s actions by monitoring them like a security guard can give you a sense of peace.
 In the end, you either trust your mate or you don’t.

 Even if you have your partner’s passwords for their e-mail or access to their phone, your insecurities still can’t be silenced.
 Instead of going straight to your mate’s device, you obsessively check their social media instead.
 You may even google your spouse’s name or constantly check up on their exes via social media.
 This can lead to unhealthy arguments and deeper insecurities.

 Social media is a notorious relationship killer, so there’s a reason to be doubtful of the ease in which infidelity can happen over networking sites.
 The American Academy of Matrimonial Lawyers reports that one-third of divorce filings contain the word “Facebook”.

 That said, being consumed by every new ‘like’ on your mate’s photos or being keenly aware of anyone who is having conversations with them is no way to live.

 5. Paranoia and disbelief as to your partner’s whereabouts

 The constant questioning of your partner’s whereabouts and intentions can be tiring for both parties and can weaken your relationship.
 Unfortunately, the hardest possible thing to do when you are insecure is to trust your mate.
 The next time you get into an argument with your partner about their true whereabouts, try and remind yourself that if your mate has never given you a reason to doubt them, stop doing so.
-This one of the signs of an insecure man in love, insecure husbands tend to display this behavior more than wives.
+This is one of the signs of an insecure man in love, insecure husbands tend to display this behavior more than wives.

 6. The need for constant reassurance